 For many county residents, especially seniors and those with disabilities, MST provides the only means of transportation via its accessible fixed-route and RIDES services.
 The entire fleet of vehicles is equipped with wheelchair lifts and full-size buses have kneeling features to ease access.
 During the fiscal year, MST continued its subsidized taxi programs for seniors living in Salinas and most of the Monterey Peninsula as well as for RIDES clients on a county-wide basis.
 Trips on taxis are subsidized for persons 65 and over using federal New Freedoms mobility management grant funds.
-MST's senior shuttle program was enhanced on the Monterey Peninsula to include the new Line 94 Sand City-Carmel Rancho, which connected the Fremont corridor to destinations in Sand City, Carmel and Del Monte Shopping Center.
-Planning efforts for a Salinas senior shuttle were conducted during the fiscal year, with service starting September of 2013.
+MST's senior shuttle program was enhanced in the city of Salinas to include the new Line 95 Williams Ranch-Northridge.
 To complement these expanded programs for seniors and persons with disabilities, MST offers travel training services to instruct prospective customers as to how to use fixed-route transit buses.
 In addition, MST offers assistance carrying packages for seniors who ride the bus and accompanying them on their trips through its volunteer "Navigators" program.
+With federal funding for these beneficial programs being curtailed or eliminated through FY 2015, MST laid the groundwork in FY 2014 for a local sales tax to support transit services for veterans, seniors and persons with disabilities.
+This 1/8% sales tax was placed on the November 4, 2014, ballot and was approved with 72.56% of the vote.

-MST is now entering its 17th year of providing paratransit service to people with disabilities in Monterey County through its paratransit contractor, MV Transportation, Inc. MST is in full compliance with the federally mandated Americans with Disabilities Act.
-In the fiscal year that ended June 30, 2013, RIDES vehicles, owned by MST and operated by MV Transportation under contract, provided a total of 53,209 hours of service.
+MST is now entering its 18th year of providing paratransit service to people with disabilities in Monterey County through its paratransit contractor, MV Transportation, Inc. MST is in full compliance with the federally mandated Americans with Disabilities Act.
+In the fiscal year that ended June 30, 2014, RIDES vehicles, owned by MST and operated by MV Transportation under contract, traveled a total of 996,250 revenue miles throughout the service area.